influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withUrl(url)
 ```

-URL of the artifact
+"URL of the artifact"

 ## obj artifactory.passwordSecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn artifactory.passwordSecret.withKey